rafasanmartinez/relay-client-guide/README.md

 The purpose of this demonstration is to help you to experiment with the React's Garbage Collection configuration, concretely by playing with the parameter mentioned above.
 I have set the parameter value to 0, in order to prevent the garbage collector to retain the information of in the release buffer.

-In order to play with this sample, you should to install the [Relay Developer Tools](https://chrome.google.com/webstore/detail/relay-developer-tools/ncedobpgnmkhcmnnkcimnobpfepidadl)
+In order to see what is going on with the relay store, you should to install the [Relay Developer Tools](https://chrome.google.com/webstore/detail/relay-developer-tools/ncedobpgnmkhcmnnkcimnobpfepidadl)

 Try the sample, and execute the query with Relay Developer Tools opened in the Store tab.